tahmed11/Vulnhub_Sedna_WriteUp/Sedna.md

 ![before_exploit](/img/9.png)

 Uploaded a reverse shell through the exploit.

  ![shell_upload](/img/10.png)

-After the exploit with the shell uploaded:
+Files directory after exploitation.
+The shell was uploaded so it means the exploit worked.

   ![after_exploit](/img/11.png)

 Now all is left to get the initial shell.